Foreign Exchange Transactions | JAIIB PPB Module A Unit 8

 Conclusion

-Understanding FEMA and foreign exchange rules is crucial for smooth international transactions.
+Understanding FEMA and the rules around foreign exchange transactions is crucial for smooth international transactions.
 Whether you’re a banker, business owner, or an investor, staying informed helps you avoid penalties and legal issues.
+For JAIIB aspirants, this topic is a high-scoring area in the Principles and Practices of Banking paper, so thorough revision of FEMA schedules, LRS, and card-based remittance rules is essential.

 📢 Got any questions?
 Drop them in the comments below!
 Don’t forget to subscribe for more banking insights and hit the 🔔 for updates.